-The Office of Religious and Spiritual Life also arranges special annual multireligious services, such as the Seasons of Light celebration in December and the annual Commencement Service in May, and supports student groups as they plan special services for holy days.
+The Office of the Chaplain and Religious and Spiritual Life also arranges special annual multireligious services, such as the Seasons of Light celebration in December and the annual Commencement Service in May, and supports student groups as they plan special services for holy days.

 Opportunities at Harvard and nearby